 for more details.

 The Go Cotswolds Minibus

 Is the Go Cotswolds minibus accessible for disabled people?

-Every seat on the Go Cotswolds minibus is fitted with a seatbelt and every passenger is required by law to wear it at all times when the vehicle is in motion - we have plenty of signs inside the bus to remind you!
+Every seat on the Go Cotswolds minibus is fitted with a seatbelt and every passenger over the age of 3 is required by law to wear it at all times when the vehicle is in motion - we have plenty of signs inside the bus to remind you!